 Please see the submittal of 11/14/2003, page 6.
 DTE River Rouge states the ESPs for Units 2 and 3 have saturable core reactors and both qualify as "very large" precipitators having specific collection areas over 400.
 DTE River Rouge states the average spark rate is metered and displayed on the ESP panel and in the ESP control room and that each employs solid state circuitry to preset power levels based on sparking rate limits.
-During the inspection of 9/17/2013, I noted the primary voltage, primary amps, secondary amps, and average spark rate displayed on the Unit 2 and Unit 3 ESP control panels.
-The ESPs for Units 2 and 3 were observed to be installed and operating properly as the boilers operated during the inspection of 9/17/2013.
-As I consider Unit 2 and Unit 3 to be in compliance with their visible emissions limits, I consider DTE River Rouge to have operated the respective EPSs properly.
+During the inspection of 7/15/15 I noted the primary voltage, primary amps, secondary amps, and average spark rate displayed on Unit 3 ESP control panels.
+Unit 2 was out for service on 7/15/15 and I couldn't record the operational parameters for that boiler.
+During the inspection of 7/20/15, both ESPs for Units 2 and 3 were observed to be installed and operating properly as the boilers operated.
+Since I consider Units 2 and 3 to be in compliance with their visible emissions limits, then I consider DTE River Rouge to have operated the respective ESP properly.

 DTE River Rouge submitted a Malfunction Abatement Plan for the ESPs and Low-NOx burners dated 3/12/2004.
 The Plan calls for daily review of emissions (e.g. NOx emission rate), control parameters (e.g. voltages), and certain equipment (e.g. observe combustion flame) as well as periodic maintenance during downtime.
+As of September 30, 2015 the Plan has not been modified.
 Records are not required to be maintained under the Plan.
-The 9/19/2013 submittal contains information on the most recent ESP inspections at Units 2 and 3.
+The 9/21/2015 DTE records request response/submittal contains information on the most recent ESP inspections, as well as the most recent inspection for the Low-NOx burners.
+The most recent Unit 2 and Unit 3 ESP inspections were conducted during dual outage in June and July 2015.
+Unit 2 ESP repairs have been ongoing through turbine outage, which will be ending on mid October 2015.
+Unit 3 ESP repairs would take place during the unit periodic outage from mid October to December 2015.
+NOX testing and Unit 3 tuning was completed in 2014.
+Unit 2's burner's inspection was conducted during the unit, periodic outage in November 2014.

-III.3 - Compliance - Only burn processed coke oven gas in Units 2 and 3; unprocessed coke oven gas to be prohibited by the contract between DTE River Rouge and the coke oven gas supplier - Please see the 9/19/2013 submittal for a transcription of the relevant section of the contract.
+III.3 - Compliance - Only burn processed coke oven gas in Units 2 and 3; unprocessed coke oven gas to be prohibited by the contract between DTE River Rouge and the coke oven gas supplier - Please see the 9/29/2015 submittal for a transcription of the relevant section of the contract.
 The original Wayne County Installation Permits C-9902 & C-9903 permitted the combustion of coke oven gas from then Great Lakes Steel after it had been processed within the No. 5 Coke Oven Battery byproduct plant.
 Unprocessed coke oven gas contains a greater amount of hydrogen sulfide, which leads to post-combustion emissions of sulfur dioxide.
 The contract prohibits the transfer of coke oven gas with hydrogen sulfide in excess of 6 grains per cubic foot on a daily average.